-6 things you want to know about personal loans
+6 things you need to know about personal loans

-Personal loans are convenient affordable options for many people.
-Learning about how personal loans work can help you choose a loan that's right for you.
-To help you make your choice, let’s demystify personal loans by answering common questions about them.
+A personal loan is a convenient affordable option for many people.
+Learning about how personal loans work can help you determine if one is right for you.
+Let’s demystify personal loans by answering common questions about them.

 How do personal loans work?

-personal loan works very similarly to any other loan.
-Borrowers get the loan amount in a lump sum, and they typically make monthly payments to pay off their debt.
+A personal loan works very similarly to any other loan, but no collateral is required.
+Borrowers receive the loan amount in a lump sum, and then make monthly payments to pay off their debt.

 Personal loans come with a variety of terms and interest rates depending on your needs.
-“Term” is the amount time you have to pay back the loan; “interest rate” is the amount a lender charges you and is a percentage of the amount loaned.
-You could get a personal loan with a term from one to five years at many places and loans can range from as low as $1,000 to $50,000.
+“Term” is the amount of time to pay back the loan; “interest rate” is the amount a lender charges you and is a percentage of the amount loaned.
+You can obtain a personal loan with terms ranging from one to five years at various institutions.
+Loan amounts typically range from $1,000 to $100,000.

 The loan amount will depend on how much you apply for and are approved for (if you’re approved).
 It’s a rule of thumb to only ask for what you need so you don’t pay interest on more than you wanted.